-Amazon understands this and allows sellers to offer partial refunds for damaged items.
+Amazon understands this and allows sellers to offer partial refunds for damaged items if the damage isn't your fault.
 Just remember that the customer might get mad about a partial refund and give you negative feedback.
-Sometimes, it’s worthwhile to take the hit and give all of their money back.
+Sometimes, it’s worthwhile to take the hit and give all their money back.

 For details on refunds, read our guide to Amazon refund policy.

 When a Buyer Can Initiate an Amazon Return

 Buyers typically have 30 days to get a return in the mail and on its way back to you.
 They usually must also report the item as unsatisfactory within the first two weeks of receiving it.

 There are occasional exceptions to this rule.
 For example, if you’re using Fulfillment by Amazon and someone places your item in an Amazon wedding registry, they may still be allowed to return the item half a year later.